lbussy/WsprryPi/devel_notes/Pi5Kernek4KB.md

 # Switching to 4KB Pages on RPi5

 The Raspberry Pi 5 defaults to a 16KB memory page size to enhance performance.
 However, some software may require the traditional 4KB page size for compatibility.
-To switch your Raspberry Pi 5 to use a 4KB page size kernel, follow these steps:
+To switch the Raspberry Pi 5 to use a 4KB page size kernel, follow these steps:

 1. Edit the Boot Configuration File:
     * Open the terminal on your Raspberry Pi.